-Procedures Performed:
+Procedures Performed

-We tested expenditures to determine whether Measure N funds were spent solely on voter and Board approved school facilities.
-Our testing included a sample of vendors, totaling approximately \$594,646.69 or 96.26% of the total expenditures for the year.
+We tested expenditures to determine whether Measure N funds were spent solely on voter and Board approved school facilities projects as set forth in the Bond Project Lists and language of the Measure N ballot measures.
+Our testing included a sample of vendors totaling approximately \$308,855 or approximately 76% of total expenditures for the year.

-Results of Procedures Performed:
+Results of Procedures Performed